liangyi-qianwan/Contrastive-classification-A-label-independent-generalization-model-for-text-classification/README.md

-#SContrastive classification: A label-independent generalization model for text classification
+#Contrastive classification: A label-independent generalization model for text classification